KapitalYou/kysa/README.md

     **Entity**: A natural person or corporate body or other legal entity with the legal capacity to enter into a contract.

+# Schedules

+A) The Company is:

+B) The Founders are:

+# Signatures

+The signatories who are paries to this agreement are: